 The membership shall consist of three classes: (1) Active; (2) Honorary; (3) Associate

-Any person shall be eligible for membership who is regularly engaged for one year in the purchase and sale of securities from a trading desk to other dealers and brokers for a firm doing business from a location in Northern California.
+Any person shall be eligible for membership who is regularly engaged for one year in the purchase and sale of securities from a trading desk to other dealers and brokers for a firm doing business from a location in California.
 Whenever a changed status removes eligibility as above, active membership shall close at the end of the fiscal year.

 Any person qualified for active membership as stipulated in Section 2 may apply in writing to the membership chairman.
 The application will be considered at the next Board of Directors meeting.
 Approval of the Board of Directors shall be mandatory.

 Honorary membership may be conferred on the individuals by a unanimous vote of the Board of Directors.
 Minimum requirements for consideration shall be:

 A. Applicant shall no longer be employed at a position that would qualify him/her for active membership.

 B. Applicant must have a cumulative minimum of 15 years active membership in the SFSTA or another NSTA affiliate.